Sleep is essential for good health. In fact, we need sleep to survive — just like we need food and water. So, it’s no wonder we spend about

 Sleep affects many aspects of brain function, including:

-For example, the amygdala is in charge of the fear response.
+One example of how sleep can help regulate emotion occurs in the amygdala.
+This part of the brain, located in the temporal lobe, is in charge of the fear response.
 It’s what controls your reaction when you face a perceived threat, like a stressful situation.

 During sleep, ghrelin decreases because you’re using less energy than when you’re awake.

 Lack of sleep, however, elevates ghrelin and suppresses leptin.
-This imbalance makes you hungrier, which may increase the risk of weight gain.
+This imbalance makes you hungrier, which may increase the risk of eating more calories and gaining weight.

-Insulin is a hormone that helps your cells use glucose for energy.
+Insulin is a hormone that helps your cells use glucose, or sugar, for energy.
 But in insulin resistance, your cells don’t respond properly to insulin.
 This can lead to high blood glucose levels and, eventually, type 2 diabetes.

 Sleep may protect against insulin resistance.
 It keeps your cells healthy so they can easily take up glucose.